The Croxton Bandroom is live music venue and bar located at 607 High Street in Thornbury.

 We are on the 86 tram line and the Croxton Train Station on the South Morang line is one block away.
 There is also a 300-capacity carpark opposite the venue, which is owned by The Croxton and offers free parking for punters.

-The Croxton Front Bar opens at 6pm on gig nights, with $7 pints and a full bar menu.
+The Croxton Front Bar opens at 6pm on gig nights with a full bar menu available.
 All of the bars at The Croxton have EFTPOS facilities at no additional charge.
-There is a charge of $2 per item for the cloakroom.
+There is a charge of $3 per item for the cloakroom.

 The Croxton is a fully accessible venue.